 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-So what: Trulia's fourth-quarter EPS loss of $0.06 was wider than expected, but a market-topping top-line -- revenue spiked 76% to $20.6 million -- coupled with upbeat guidance for the current quarter reinforces optimism over the improving real estate trends working in its favor.
-In fact, close rival Zillow, which will report earnings after the close, is also rallying on the news as investors speculate on similarly strong results.
+So what: Although Trulia remains in the red with a Q2 loss of $0.07 per share, whopping top-line growth of 77%, coupled with upbeat guidance for the current quarter, reinforces analyst optimism over the housing market and mobile trends working in its favor.
+In fact, close rival Zillow, which is scheduled to report on Tuesday, is also rallying on the report as investors speculate on similarly strong results.

 The article Why Trulia Shares Soared originally appeared on Fool.com.